flavienbwk/clair-docker/README.md

 Deployment-ready docker configuration and instructions to use Quay Clair on your infrastructure and CIs

+> 🌟 If this repo helped you please leave a star !
+> :smiley: Suggestions and feedbacks are [highly appreciated](https://github.com/flavienbwk/clair-docker/issues/new)

 ## Start Clair server

 Run the following command, then wait about 5 minutes the time Clair indexes all CVEs.